Relativistic model-free prediction for neutrinoless double beta decay at leading order: Prediction of the amplitude

-Our results for the $nn\rightarrow ppe^-e^-$ transition amplitudes $\mathcal{A}^{\rm LO}_\nu$ define a benchmark for future lattice QCD calculations (instead of using lattice-QCD amplitudes as inputs), and also allow for a model-free study on nuclear $0\nu\beta\beta$ decay at LO.
-In particular, they can help to address the uncertainty of the nuclear matrix elements in nuclear-structure calculations for isotopes of experimental interest for $0\nu\beta\beta$ searches.
-On the one hand, the present model-free amplitudes can serve as alternative synthetic data to determine the contact term in nonrelativistic nuclear-structure calculations.
-In particular, it is known that the contact-term effects on $\Delta I=0$ transitions such as $nn\rightarrow ppe^-e^-$ could be amplified in realistic $0\nu\beta\beta$ transitions, where the total nuclear isospin changes by two units, i.e., $\Delta I=2$, due to the distinct node structures in the matrix element density~\cite{Cirigliano2018Phys.Rev.Lett.202001}.
-On the other hand, a consistent relativistic {\it ab initio} calculation of $0\nu\beta\beta$ decay rates of light and medium-mass nuclei starting from relativistic chiral forces is highly demanded in view of the recent significant progress in both relativistic {\it ab initio} methods~\cite{Shen2016Chin.Phys.Lett.102103,Wang2021Phys.Rev.C054319,Yang2022Phys.Lett.B137587} and nuclear forces~\cite{Epelbaum2015Eur.Phys.J.A71,Ren2022Phys.Rev.C034001,Ren2018Chin.Phys.C014103,Lu2022Phys.Rev.Lett.142002}.
-Note that in such a consistent relativistic framework, the LO contact term is not needed at all.
-Moreover, while the present work is concentrated on predictions in the light Majorana neutrino exchange mechanism, generalizations of the present framework could also help to address the uncertainties in other mechanisms of $0\nu\beta\beta$ decay.
+The present results can help to address the uncertainty of nuclear matrix elements in nuclear-structure calculations for isotopes of experimental interest for $0\nu\beta\beta$ searches.
+On the one hand, the present amplitudes can serve as alternative synthetic data to determine the contact term in nonrelativistic nuclear-structure calculations.
+Note that the contact-term effects could be amplified in realistic $0\nu\beta\beta$ transitions~\cite{Cirigliano2018Phys.Rev.Lett.202001}.
+On the other hand, a consistent relativistic {\it ab initio} calculation of nuclear $0\nu\beta\beta$ decay rates starting from relativistic chiral forces is highly demanded in view of the recent significant progress in both relativistic {\it ab initio} methods~\cite{Shen2016Chin.Phys.Lett.102103,Wang2021Phys.Rev.C054319,Yang2022Phys.Lett.B137587} and nuclear forces ~\cite{Epelbaum2015Eur.Phys.J.A71,Ren2022Phys.Rev.C034001,Ren2018Chin.Phys.C014103,Lu2022Phys.Rev.Lett.142002}.

+It is interesting to extend the present framework to investigate other processes related to $0\nu\beta\beta$ decay, e.g., the two-neutrino double-beta decay and the pion double charge exchange reactions.
+For the cases of these two processes, the strong interactions in the intermediate state should be taken into account at LO, in contrast to the case of $0\nu\beta\beta$ decay.
+As a result, the renormalization-group analysis for the two-nucleon amplitudes for these processes could be more involved, due to the tensor forces generated by the one-pion exchange in the intermediate states.